Southeast Christian Church: History

+In November 2018, CBS News listed Southeast Christian Church as the 12th largest megachurch in the United States with about 21,764 weekly visitors.

 In September 2019, the church announced a campus in Shelby County, Kentucky would be built, and in January 2020, the church announced a campus in Bullitt County, Kentucky would be built.
 In May 2021, the South Louisville campus launched.

-The church holds several on-campus and online support groups, including Journey to Freedom, a group for women with unwanted same-sex attraction.
-Kentucky has no laws prohibiting conversion therapy.
+According to a church census released in 2023, it claimed a weekly attendance of 25,917 people and 14 campuses in different cities.